engula/engula/docs/design.md

 - To merge shard B into shard A, the leader compute unit executes a transaction on both shards.
 - Once the transaction has been committed, the compute unit merge traffics of the origin shards to shard A.
 - On failure, the compute unit retries or aborts the transaction according to the situation.
 - After the merge, shard B is kept alive until all its logs have been discarded or archived.
-Then the central unit can de-provision the journal units of shard B.
+Then the control unit can de-provision the journal units of shard B.
 - To merge shards in different groups, transfer these shards into one group first.

 **To transfer a shard between two groups:**